jfhbrook/susitna/README.md

 - `print 1 + 1;` causes a RuntimeFault (Synchronize)
 - Editing and running
   - Working Editor class
+  - An InteractiveCommand visitor pattern?
+I'm doing an if instanceof block now and it's mid
   - Commands
     - new
       - clear the program